maris205/secondary_structure_detection/readme.txt

 ./ evaluate_segment.py ss_06.dat.structure_length_limit_seg ss_06.dat.pr.hdp_seg.words

-We also need copy the vocabulary file “ss_06.dat.structure_dict_length9” to  directory   “paper_experiment/ dna_segment” 2.4 segment dna sequence
+We also need copy the vocabulary file “ss_06.dat.structure_dict_length9” to  directory   “paper_experiment/ dna_segment”

+You could also run "description length" test for segmented sequence, for example ./get_description_length.py ss_06.dat.structure_seg

+2.4 segment dna sequence
 You should copy the file “Translate.py” in this directory to the directory where Biopython install.
 Normally, it’s “/usr/local/lib/python2.7/site-packages/Bio”.
 It contain the back translate function, but this function is deleted in new version.